View by inspection profile

 - Select a configuration from the drop-down list.

 - Click on Edit and select Rename.

 - Change the name of the profile in the field and add a comment if necessary.

 You will see your modified profile in the drop-down list of configurations in the Applications and Protections module.

 A multiple selection allows assigning the same action to several alarms.
 Select several successive alarms using the Shift ñkey or individually by holding down the Ctrl key.
 You can also remove an item from an existing selection with the Ctrl key.

 Some column titles have the icon .
 When you click on it, a menu appears and suggests assigning a setting to several selected alarms (Action, Level, New and Advanced).

-Example: Several lines can be deleted at the same time by selecting them with the Ctrl key held down, then by clicking on Delete.
+Example: Several lines can be deleted at the same time, by selecting them with the Ctrl key and pressing on Delete.

 You can perform several actions in the profile:

 Several templates make it possible to configure the profile of alarms by defining their action (Allow or Block) and their level (Ignore, Minor or Major).